filip-tichanek/edaravonSCA1/README.md

       - posterior distribution of effect size (between-groups differences)

-### Prior setting
+### Priors specification

-Prior probability distributions for all fixed-effect parameters of Bayesian models were explicitly specified to have normal distribution on natural scale of the models (log for gamma models, logit for [beta-]binomial and beta models).
+Prior probability distributions for all fixed-effect parameters of Bayesian models were explicitly specified to have normal distribution on the natural scale of a given model (log for gamma models, logit for [beta-]binomial and beta models).

 Priors for the effect of edaravone treatment were set to have a mean value equal to zero (*mu = 0*), thus attributing the highest prior probability to the absence of an effect.
 In log- and logit-linked models, the prior *sigma* was set to 1.2.
 In Gaussian and robust models, prior sigma was set to 1.2 of standard deviations of the outcome in SCA1-specific data subset (sigma = 1.2 x SD[outcome *i*]), addressing the expectancy that the edaravone may improve but highly likely not resolve the SCA1 phenotype.